-I have seen a growing interest in LinkedIn Groups from my networking contacts recently, and in addition to the common questions of What LinkedIn Groups Should I Join? and How to Use LinkedIn Groups Effectively?, there is a growing interest as to what the proper etiquette and best practices should be after joining a group.
-As someone who is both a member of the maximum hundred LinkedIn groups while also owning two of my own groups, I can see things from both sides of the court, and would like to offer my own thoughts as to what the proper etiquette should be when joining LinkedIn Groups.
+I have seen a growing interest in LinkedIn Groups from my networking contacts and LinkedIn connections recently, and in addition to the common questions of How to Find Groups on LinkedIn to Join? and How to Use LinkedIn Groups Effectively?, there is a growing interest as to what the proper etiquette and best practices should be after joining a group.
+As someone who is both a member of the maximum hundred LinkedIn groups while also owning two of my own groups, I can see things from both sides of the court, and would like to offer my own thoughts as to what the proper etiquette and LinkedIn group rules should be when joining LinkedIn Groups.

 - The heart of each LinkedIn Group community, assuming that it does not have an external ning.com site or service like TopLinked, is really in the discussions board.
 This is where members of the group will end up congregating the most and hopefully engaging in conversations that not only help group members connect with each other but also provide value to the larger group community.
 Thus, being the centerpiece for the community, the discussions board is also where group etiquette will be the most important to follow.